 As a member of the University, you can take advantage of discounts at local shops, restaurants and places of interest.
 If you'd like to explore Oxford and the surrounding area, the Visitor Information Centre on Broad Street is happy to provide information, maps and brochures.
 As a starting point, you could try their 'Top 10 things to do' list.

 If you want to broaden your intellectual horizons, you can attend public lectures, exhibitions and events run by the University, including Public Engagement with Research events, which cover a huge range of topics and academic disciplines and are aimed at non-specialist audiences.
+Other talks open to the general public are listed on the Interesting Talks in Oxford website.

 Daily Info provides listings of cultural and seasonal events, such as May Morning, when the choir of Magdalen College sing madrigals at 6am from the top of the chapel tower, or Alice's Day, which brings to life the stories and characters in Alice in Wonderland, written by Lewis Carroll (real name: Charles Dodgson, a mathematician at Christ Church).
 You can also search their listings for courses and workshops, from fencing to yoga, available across the city.